danbev/learning-knative/README.md

 This is a separate process that keeps an eye on the services.

 ### CloudEvent spec 1.0
+This spec describes data in a common way to provide interoperability among servless providers so that that can events can generated and consumed by different cloud providers/languages.

+The spec consists of a base which is the contains the attributes for a CloudEvent.
+Then there is an extension to this which defines additional attributes which can be used by certain providers/consumers.
+One example of this given is tracing.
+Then there is event format encoding which defines how the base and extension information is mapped to headers and payload of an application protocol.
+Finally we have protocol bindings which defines how a CloudEvent is bound to an application protocol transport frame.

+There is a concept of Event Formats that specify how a CloudEvent is serialized into various encoding formats (for example JSON).

 Mandatory:
 ```
 id		string identifier